pmatorras/footAI/README.md

 - Carries Elo across seasons (with a `decay-factor` set to 0.95 by default)
 - Assigns newly promoted teams the Elo ranking from last season's demoted teams.

 It also produces plots for each given season and an interactive dashboard.
-The ML component trains RandomForest models on engineered features (Elo, odds, L5 form, draw-specific signals) for outcome prediction (H/D/A), with v1.0 locking the `draw_optimized` set for ~55% accuracy and ~33% draw recall on SP1 data (2122-2425 seasons). [file:321]
+The ML component trains RandomForest models on engineered features (Elo, odds, L5 form, draw-specific signals, league context, odds movement) for outcome prediction (H/D/A), with v0.3 achieving **50.57% accuracy** and **38.17% draw recall** on Top 5 European leagues (2015-2025 data, ~8000 matches).

 ## Requirements